opicron/mysticbbs-mouse/README.md

 In Mystic you use `getkey()` and `keypressed()`.
 Replace these with `getkey_custom()` and `keypressed_custom()`.

+*Important note: you CANNOT use this in combination with Mystic own keyboard functions!
+Do not use `getkey()` or the display codes `|PA`, `|PN` or any prompts which take inputs.
+You will have to work around these prompts by self prompting and stuffing the output using `stuffkey()`.*

 ## keypressed_custom()

 Returns `true` or `false` when chars are in the buffer.
 Use this check to do animations while waiting for keypress.